Australia

 Liz Smith

-Liz is a Director in our Corporate Advisory division, with over 25 years of audit and corporate finance experience.
+Liz is a Partner in our Corporate Advisory division, with over 25 years of audit and corporate finance experience.
 She advises clients across a broad range of industries with expertise in business valuation, due diligence and independent expert reports for corporate acquisitions.
 She works with companies through the IPO process, assisting external auditors on complex financial accounting and valuation issues, and strategic board advice.

 Related Insights